timothyvillaraza/COVID-Scheduler-DB-Project/README.md

 	This is our first experience with creating a database backend let alone a full web application Uses the Django (Python) web framework.
 We downloaded Postgresql to help us handle our local database.

+Features:

+	- Covid Vaccine Inventory and Scheduling
+		- Supports multiple vaccines types
+		- Tracks vaccine inventory
+		- Scheduling interacts with all account levels

+	- User account roles and role based web page access
+		- Admin level
+			- Sets vaccine types and inventory
+			- Can register and terminate nurse accounts
+		- Nurse level
+			- Nurses can set time slot availability
+			- Nurses can see the patients that signed up for their time slots
+		- Patient level
+			- Patients can pick time slots for specificed vaccines
+			- Edit account information
+		- No account level
+			- Register a patient account or sign in
 SETUP:

 	DATABASE: